GoogleCloudPlatform/gce-rescue/README.md

   --name: Instance name.
   --project: The project-id that has the instance.
   --zone: Zone where the instance is created.

-Try --helpfull to get a list of all flags.
+Try --help to get a list of all flags.
 ```

 - ### --zone ###